 About Embody

-Embody Recovery is a London-founded, remote-first wellbeing company that delivers trauma-informed, lived-experience-led support.
+We are a London-founded, remote-first wellbeing company that deliver trauma-informed, lived-experience-led support.

 Why We Exist

-Traditional wellbeing solutions often fail the people who need support the most: individuals under sustained pressure.
-High achievers, leaders, founders, professionals, those with fast-paced lives and immense responsibilities.
+Traditional wellbeing models often fail the people who need support the most.

 Our Mission